 Pineapple green cheek conures are clever birds, which is what makes them so needy of human interaction.
 Because their smart, they’re able to learn tricks, such as:

 - Turning around

 - Shaking hands

 They’re particularly good at acrobatics and enjoy exploring and climbing their cages.
-The only downside is that they require copious amounts of mental stimulation end enrichment to keep their brains active.
-That’s why they need lots of out-of-cage time every day.
+The only downside is that they require lots of mental stimulation end enrichment to keep their brains active.

 Are Pineapple Green Cheek Conures Cuddly?

 As mentioned, pineapple green cheek conures are affectionate, which means many of them are cuddly, too.
 They’re capable of forming strong bonds with their owners and enjoy spending time with them.